sublee/subl.ee/resume.md

     communicate with each other by pub/sub over the spatial grid system.
     This game achieved up to 70k concurrent users per game world.

-    Developed game servers for [KartRider][] Dash & Coin Rush (online racing games) which synchronize racing game players in real-time.

-    Researched rating systems such as Elo, Glicko, and [TrueSkill][trueskill-tm] to develop a matchmaker.
+    Developed game servers for [KartRider][] Dash & Coin Rush, online racing games.
+Researched rating systems such as Elo, Glicko, and [TrueSkill][trueskill-tm] for matchmaking in those games.

     Led 15 game server engineers.